raonisiann/AWS-Lambda-Flowlogs-To-Graylog/README.md

 * Fill the form with best parameters for your config.
 * Click "Save".

+## (Optional, but recomended) Import Graylog Extractors

+* Once you have created the graylog input, go to "System > Inputs.
+* Click in "Manage Extractors" at your graylog input.
+* Click "Actions", then "Import Extractors".
+* Import the file "extractors.json"
+* Now all your events will be parsed and AWS Flow log fields will be created.

 ## Configure AWS Flow logs

 * Login into your AWS cccount.